MazeGroup-Corp/twist/README.md

 We think that making the Twist project open source will allow anyone to use certain systems (such as connection, posts, etc.) in their website or use CSS for their website.

 > [!NOTE]
-> All the same we reminds you that the website is licensed [CreativeCommons](https://creativecommons.org/licenses/by-nd/4.0/?ref=chooser-v1) and that the github is licensed [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0) so please don't copy paste!
+> All the same we reminds you that the website and this github is licensed [CreativeCommons](https://creativecommons.org/licenses/by-nd/4.0/?ref=chooser-v1) so if you copy some parts or all please credit us (and make sure it is visible enough)

  ## 👱 Authors :